noiseprotocol/noise_spec/noise.md

     more than one occurrence of `"e"`, and one occurrence of `"s"`, in the messages sent by any party).

+ 3. Parties must not perform a DH calculation more than once per handshake (i.e. there must be no more than one occurrence of `"ee"`, `"es"`, `"se"`, or `"ss"` per handshake).

- 3. After performing a DH between a remote public key and any local private key that is not the ephemeral private key, the local party must not call `ENCRYPT()` unless it has also performed a DH between the ephemeral private key and the remote public key.
+ 4. After performing a DH between a remote public key and any local private key that is not the ephemeral private key, the local party must not call `ENCRYPT()` unless it has also performed a DH between the ephemeral private key and the remote public key.

 Patterns failing the first check are obviously nonsense.

-The second check outlaws redundant transmission of values to simplify implementation and testing.
+The second and third checks outlaw redundant transmission of values, and redundant computation, to simplify implementation and testing.

-The third check is necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys, and to provide forward secrecy.
+The fourth check is necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys, and to provide forward secrecy.
 Patterns failing this check could result in subtle but catastrophic security flaws.